 In this “payslip explained” article we will give you a brief payslip breakdown so that you know what needs to be included in each employment payslip.
 We will also look at the best ways to manage employee payslips and share some of the benefits of using payslip software and a payslip template.

 - The PAYE Payslip Explained

 - What is the Best Way to Manage Employee Payslips?

 - Benefits of Using Software and Templates

 The Wages Act 1986 grants all employees the right to a payslip that includes their gross wage, details of all taxes and deductions, and the amount they take home (their net pay).
-The only exceptions to this would be workers who are not classed as employees, such as contractors and freelancers.
+The only exceptions to these would-be workers who are not classed as employees, such as contractors and freelancers.
 A payslip must be made available either as a hard copy or electronically each time an employee is paid.
 This might be weekly or monthly, depending on your business.

 The first thing to be aware of as an employer is that rates of National Insurance and income tax change regularly in the UK.
 Changes are usually announced during the annual budget announcements.
 The Human Resources department or the payroll department needs to be ready to implement any changes as soon as they come into effect.

 In addition to the Wages Act 1986, employers must comply with the more recent Employment Rights Act 1996 (Itemised Pay Statement) (Amendment) Order 2018 and include the following information on each payslip:

 - Total pay after deductions (net amount)